 The starting point for any type of plan is defining its goals.
-In the case of planning a business exit, this means knowing what it means to “exit your business in style.”
+In the case of planning a business exit that means knowing what it means to “exit your business in style.”

-- How much cash do they need when they exit to support the lifestyle they desire?
-(Do they want to be cashed out when they leave the business or are they willing to receive the purchase price over time?)
+- How much cash do you need when you exit to support the lifestyle you desire?
+(Do you want to be cashed out when you leave the business or are you willing to receive the purchase price over time?)

-- When do they want to leave the company?
-(How much longer are they willing to remain active in the company?)
+- When do you want to leave the company?
+(Or, how much longer are you willing to remain active in the company?)

-- To whom do they want to sell/transfer the company?
+- To whom do you want to sell / transfer the company?
 (To a child?
 Key employee?
 Co-owner?
-An outside party that can pay top dollar?)
+Or perhaps to an outside party who can pay top dollar?)

-Let’s look at an example of an owner who arrived at his exit date without a plan to reach his goals, as told by an Exit Planning Advisor.
+Let’s look at an example of an owner who arrived at his exit date without a plan to reach his goals.

-Ben, the owner of a 45-employee plastic-extrusion company, had long thought of transferring his business to a son and a key employee but had done little to prepare for that transfer.
-However, as tougher economic conditions challenged his company and he reached his 58th birthday, he decided it was time to retire and called me.
+Ben, the owner of a 45-employee plastic extrusion company had long thought of transferring his business to a son and a key employee but had done little to prepare for that transfer.
+As tougher economic conditions challenged his company, however, and he reached his 58th birthday, he decided it was time to retire and called me.

 At this point, Ben had two choices:

-- Ben could sell the company to his son and key employee but would have to wait 6–10 years to receive the entire purchase price, which was not guaranteed.
+- Ben could sell the company to his son and key employee, but wait six to ten years to receive (hopefully) the entire purchase price.

-Ben’s situation illustrates why setting objectives or goals (and understanding how each affects other objectives and goals), creating a plan, and acting to reach those goals is critical to a successful exit.
+Ben’s situation illustrates why setting your objectives or goals, understanding how each affects the other, creating a plan, and then acting to reach those goals is so critical to a successful exit.

 Don’t be an owner who is too busy working in your company to work on the most important financial event of your business life.
 We are happy to help you begin by providing you with more information about setting objectives and other Exit Planning topics.